DAYDREAM UNIVERSITY

 ---------------------------------------------------------

-Being one of several local motel robberies at that time, the crime though un-solved, was all but forgotten about by police.
+Being one of several local motel robberies at that time, the crime though unsolved, was all but forgotten about by police.

 Darlene cashed in on the insurance policy and quickly moved to Highlonesome, Arizona where she opened a small diner.

-A few months later Darlene discovered she was pregnant with her lover's baby, but lied on the birth certificate and to anyone who asked, and said that the child, named Billy, was the son of her late husband William.
+A few months later Darlene discovered she was pregnant with her lover's baby, but lied on the birth certificate and to anyone who asked, and said that the child, named Cody, was the son of her late husband William.

 The diner where Darlene and her two boys live and work has managed to stay open for nearly twenty years.
-After graduating high school, Willy opened an auto body repair shop in the back, and the place is now known as "Darlene's Daydream Cafe and Auto Body Repair."
+After graduating high school, Willie opened an auto body repair shop in the back, and the place is now known as "Darlene's Daydream Cafe and Auto Body Repair."

 ---------------------------------------------------------